ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Loops.md

 Exercise
 --------

-Loop through and print out all even numbers from the numbers list in the same order they are received.
+Loop through and print out all even numbers, each in a separate line, from the numbers list in the same order they are received.
 Don't print any numbers that come after 237 in the sequence.

 Tutorial Code
 -------------